John Byron: Seven Years' War

-In 1760, during the Seven Years' War, Byron commanded a squadron sent to destroy the fortifications at Louisbourg, Quebec, which had been captured by the British two years before.
+In 1760, during the Seven Years' War, Byron commanded a squadron sent to destroy the fortifications at Louisbourg, Cape Breton Island, Nova Scotia, which had been captured by the British two years before.
 They wanted to ensure it could not be used by the French in Canada.
 In July of that year he defeated the French flotilla sent to relieve New France at the Battle of Restigouche.

-Commodore, governor and vice admiral
+Commodore, governor, and vice admiral

 In early 1764 the British Admiralty determined that it would require a permanent naval settlement off the South American coast, in order to resupply naval vessels seeking to enter the Pacific via Cape Horn.
 Captain Byron was selected to explore the South Atlantic for a suitable island upon which to establish such a settlement.
 The South American mainland was controlled by Spain, which was hostile to local expansion of British interests; to disguise Byron's mission it was announced that he had been appointed the new Navy Commander-in-Chief, East Indies.
 Byron set sail in June 1764, ostensibly to take up the East Indies post.
 For the voyage he was granted command of the 24-gun frigate HMS Dolphin and the 16-gun sloop HMS Tamar.

 Byron's two-vessel flotilla crossed the Atlantic over the winter of 1764 and made its way slowly down the South American coast.
 The Admiralty had ordered Byron to first seek Pepys Island, reputedly discovered off the Patagonian coast by the corsair Ambrose Cowley in 1683.
 Byron reached the co-ordinates given by Cowley in January 1765, but there was no sign of the island and the search was swiftly abandoned.
 On 5 February Byron reached the Patagonian settlement of Port Desire where he resupplied his vessels from the storeship HMS Florida.